Conondale Timbers Sawmill: Description

-At the corner of Aherns Road and Harper Creek Road in the Mary Valley some 15 km northwest of Maleny and five kilometres south of Conondale, the Conondale Timbers mill site comprises a level elevated area which falls steeply to an area of river flats along Elaman Creek.
+At the corner of 144 Aherns Road and Harper Creek Road in the Mary Valley some 15 km northwest of Maleny and five kilometres south of Conondale, the Conondale Timbers mill site comprises a level elevated area which falls steeply to an area of river flats along Harper Creek.
 Structures associated with the sawmilling operations are on the elevated portion of the site and include the sawmill shed, crane, burning area, ablutions shed, six workers' cottages, timber racks, petrol bowser, storage tanks and an assortment of sheds.
 There are a number of items of equipment, machinery and vehicles scattered and stored about the site.

 A pair of timber entrance gates open onto the site from Aherns Road.
 The property is fenced by timber, barbed wire and electric fences.
 There are grassed areas across the site and a scattering of trees and other plantings.
 Cattle graze on the lower river flats.